sergeneren/BubbleH/README.md

 The houdini directory is hard coded for Houdini 17.5.327.
 You can change the "houdini dir" variable in cmake to find houdini cmake file.

 After configuring, generate the visual studio solution.
 Build the solution with release configuration.
-Houdini cmake will assure the resulting dll's are installed under your %HOME%/dso folder.
+Houdini cmake will assure the resulting dll's are installed under your %HOME%/%HOUDINI_VERSION%/dso folder.
 You can open houdini and start using SOP node "Soap Film".

+After building the "Soap Film" dll, please copy the "SOP_sop_bubble.svg" to %HOME%/%HOUDINI_VERSION%/config/Icons folder

 Please take a look at the provided .hiplc files under "scenes" folder for examples.